scionaltera/emergentmud/README.md

 The first time you run `docker-compose up` will take some time because it needs to download the Redis and MongoDB containers.
 After they are downloaded and unpacked, you should see the logs for all of the services starting up.
 Once everything has started up, point your browser at `http://localhost:8080` (or your docker VM if you're using boot2docker) and you should see the front page.
 If you have configured everything correctly in Facebook and Google, you should be able to log in and play.

 ## Developing New Code
 If you want to run your own copy of EmergentMUD there are probably a thousand things you want to customize.
-Your best bet is going to be to fork the project on Bitbucket, write your new code and build your own Docker containers from your fork.
+Your best bet is going to be to fork the project on GitHub, write your new code and build your own Docker containers from your fork.

 ## Debugging
 The Docker image produced by the Gradle build is already set up to enable the remote debugging port on port 5005.
 I use IDEA for development, which makes it very easy to [set up a remote debug profile](http://stackoverflow.com/questions/21114066/attach-intellij-idea-debugger-to-a-running-java-process).
 Once you're attached, you can set breakpoints and inspect variables to your heart's content.